What is email encryption and why it matters

 - Includes a calendar

-- Can be used to send faxes and text messages, albeit at a cost
+- Can be used to send faxes and text messages, albeit not for free

 - Requires an alternate email address

-- Stores the private keys on its own servers
+- Stores the private keys on its servers

 - Can only send to people with an OpenPGP key

-- Does not allow others to inspect their code
+- Does not allow others to inspect their code, so you can’t know if they have malicious processes inserted into their services

 Based in Germany, Tutanota is operated by a small team of developers who take privacy seriously.
-When utilizing their service, your entire mailbox is encrypted, which includes both your address book and emails.
-They are also stored in an end-to-end encrypted format while at rest at Tutanota.
+The services encrypt the entire mailbox, which includes both your address book and emails.
+The files are also stored in an end-to-end encrypted format while at rest (stored) at Tutanota.

 - Automatically encrypts your entire mailbox